 - Take the kids on a science adventure at the Fort Worth Museum of Science

-- Watch the beautiful reflection pool while having an exquisite meal at the Cafe Modern at the Modern Art Museum of Fort Worth.
+- Watch the beautiful reflection pool while having an exquisite meal at the Café Modern at the Modern Art Museum of Fort Worth.

-- Have butterfly shrimp diablo and tasty margaritas at the texas-famous chain Pappasitos Cantina
+- Have butterfly shrimp diablo and tasty margaritas at the Texas-famous chain Pappasitos Cantina

 - See a theatre production at Casa Mana